-ERA-5 profiles are used as an input for the atmospheric profile for the RTM required by the retrieval algorithm, mainly the temperature and humidity profiles but also surface variables (see Table 3).
+ERA-5 profiles are used as an input for the atmospheric profile for the RTM required by the retrieval algorithm, mainly the temperature and humidity profiles but also surface variables (see Table 3: Variables used in RTM and retrieval).
 The ERA-5 surface temperature is not used for the prior LSWT, since this aspect of the re-analysis is not adequate.
-Therefore a climatology from v4.0 LSWT products is used for the GloboLakes lakes of the CCI list while for the other lakes a climatology derived through a slightly different processing is utilised.
+Therefore a climatology from v4.
+0 LSWT products is used for the GloboLakes lakes of the CCI list while for the other lakes a climatology derived through a slightly different processing is utilised.
+The mask of the lakes to process together with a per-pixel distance to the nearest land are required as an input of LSWT processor.
+The mask used is from Carrea et al, (2015b) described in Carrea et al (2015a).

-Used in Parameter Type Atmospheric temperature Analysis, profile RTM Atmospheric water vapour Analysis, profile RTM Surface pressure Analysis, surface RTM RTM Mean sea level pressure Analysis, surface 10m wind U-component Analysis, surface RTM 10m wind V-component RTM Analysis, surface 2m air temperature RTM Analysis, surface 2m dew point temperature Analysis, surface RTM Lake surface water Created as a climatology RTM, retrieval temperature Total Column Water Vapour Analysis, surface retrieval
+Parameter Туре Source Used in Atmospheric temperature Analysis, profile ERA5 RTM Atmospheric water vapour Analysis, profile ERA5 RTM Surface pressure Analysis, surface ERA5 RTM Mean sea level pressure Analysis, surface ERA5 RTM 10m wind U-component Analysis, surface ERA5 RTM 10m wind V-component Analysis, surface ERA5 RTM 2m air temperature Analysis, surface ERA5 RTM

-Table 3: Variables from re-analysis data used in RTM and retrieval
+Table 3: Variables used in RTM and retrieval